dudash/openshift-workshops/www/3.3/offline/workshop-lab5-devmanage.md

 ### How about we set some environment variables?
 Whether it's a database name or a configuration variable, most applications make use of environment variables.
 It's best not to bake these into your containers because they do change and you don't want to rebuild an image just to change an environment variable.
 Good news!
 You don't have to.
-Open Shift let's you specify environment variables in your deployment configuration and they get passed along through the pod to the container.
+OpenShift let's you specify environment variables in your deployment configuration and they get passed along through the pod to the container.
 Let's try doing that.

 <div class="panel-group" id="accordionC" role="tablist" aria-multiselectable="true">
   <div class="panel panel-default">